 There is a lot of debate as to whether Shakespeare ‘goes along’ with the misogynist plot, or uses it satirically to show how men should not to behave.
 Whilst the misogynist aspects of the play are difficult to accept in our modern age, perhaps Shakespeare, despite his sensitive treatment of women in his other plays, was not overly-concerned with the misogynist aspects of this play, as he was presenting a well-known folk tale as a drama, early in his career.

 The play is presented as a play within a play.
 The framing story is of a drunk who has a joke played on him by a Lord who has his servants pretend that the drunk is in fact a lord, and that players have come to play ‘The Taming of the Shrew‘ for his pleasure.
 Some argue (notably Bogdanov in ‘The Director’s Cut’ that this framing story is key to explaining the misogynist tone of the play.
 The play within the play is dreamt by the drunk, as a wish-fulfillment dream of how he will deal with his wife when he returns home the next day.
+There is very little textual evidence in the play to support this idea.

 The play within the play tells the story of the courtship and marriage of Katherina, eldest daughter of Baptista Minola, and Petruccio a poor nobleman looking for wealth.
 Katherina, frustrated by her foolish father, and his sillier friends, has developed the habits of a shrew.
 Attracted to Petruccio, she and he fight for dominance, both before their betrothal, at their marriage, and afterwards at Petruccio’s home.